ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Datasets

 {We first recall the definition of Tanimoto \(\operatorname{T}\) similarity between two bit vectors \(X,Y\) as

 which is identical to the definition of the Jaccard similarity in this case \cite{rogers_computer_1960}.}

-To generate TG80, we randomly shuffled the PubChem dataset, then iterated through all compounds until 40 were found that matched the following criteria: { \begin{enumerate} \item \gls{smiles} encode a valid molecular structure \item No more heavy atoms than the corresponding seed molecule \item Only contain \(\{\text{C, H, O, N}\}\) atoms \item No more than five oxygen atoms \item No more than three nitrogen atoms \item No disconnected molecular fragments (e.g., salts) \item Tanimoto similarity to at least one seed molecule greater than 0.875, less than 0.925 \item Tanimoto similarity to a previously selected molecule is no more than 0.2 \end{enumerate}} This controlled selection procedure generates structurally analogous subsets around each seed molecule whilst preventing convergence to highly similar molecules across different seed groups.
+To generate TG80, we randomly shuffled the PubChem dataset, then iterated through all compounds until 40 were found that matched the following criteria:

+{\begin{enumerate} \item \gls{smiles} encode a valid molecular structure \item No more heavy atoms than the corresponding seed molecule \item Only contain \(\{\text{C, H, O, N}\}\) atoms \item No more than five oxygen atoms \item No more than three nitrogen atoms \item No disconnected molecular fragments (e.g., salts) \item Tanimoto similarity to at least one seed molecule greater than 0.875, less than 0.925 \item Tanimoto similarity to a previously selected molecule is no more than 0.2 \end{enumerate}} This controlled selection procedure generates structurally analogous subsets around each seed molecule whilst preventing convergence to highly similar molecules across different seed groups.

 {Only 2,488 of the 173 million in the PubChem library satisfied the filtration criteria above.
 This low yield largely reflects the cumulative effect of criterion 8: as more molecules are added, it becomes harder to find candidates sufficiently dissimilar to all prior selections.
 Given that the average Tanimoto similarity to our seed set was just 0.1492, the 0.875 threshold was highly selective.
 Dataset generation code is available at ANONYMIZED.}